AstarNetwork/astar-docs/docs/nodes/evm-tracing-node.md

 :::info

 EVM tracing node binary is different because includes additional tracing features.
-You can easily build it from source code using `cargo build --release --features evm-tracing` command or download from [latest release](https://github.com/AstarNetwork/Astar/releases/latest), binary should contains `tracing` in artifact name.
-For example, `astar-collator-v5.1.0-tracing-ubuntu-x86_64.tar.gz`.
+You can easily build it from source code using `cargo build --release --features evm-tracing` command or download from [latest release](https://github.com/AstarNetwork/Astar/releases/latest), executable EVM tracing binary is included in the compressed file `evm-tracing-artifacts.tar.gz`.

 :::